collectiv-ai/collectiv-ai-app-chain/smart-contracts/README.md

 Possible scenarios:

-- City / region / university funds digital or civic-tech projects
+- city / region / university funds digital or civic-tech projects
-- Budget is split via on-chain votes or quadratic funding
+- budget is split via on-chain votes or quadratic funding
-- All steps are visible:
+- all steps are visible:
   - who proposed which project
   - who supported it
   - how the final allocation was calculated

 Key properties:

-- No leveraged trading, no speculation features
+- no leveraged trading, no speculation features
-- Designed for **grants, pilots and public-interest projects**
+- designed for **grants, pilots and public-interest projects**

+(Details: see `01-treasury-funding.md`)

 ---